zeekay/bebop/README.md

 Installation
 ------------
-If you want to use the client-side reloading you need a WebSocket enabled browser and you need to add a bit of javascript so that your browser will connect to Bebop.
+To take advantage of the client-side reloading you need a WebSocket enabled browser and a bit of javascript.
 You can use the provided Django middleware:

     INSTALLED_APPS = (
         ...,